 – Quaint Korea (1895), a travel memoir by the American-born writer, Louise Jordan Miln

 When education was thought to be beneath a woman of the upper crust, limited in their role as the keepers of the hearth, and unattainable for men and women of lower castes, the gisaeng class traversed these gender boundaries even within strict Confucian lines.
 Unlike Joseon women, gisaeng received an education that mirrored that of the yangban gentry which started between the ages of six and ten.8

 A gisaeng girl in 1910 (Photo Credit)

 Gisaeng had the body of a slave and a mind of an aristocrat.
 They spent years honing and perfecting their craft.
 Gisaeng had diverse talents.
 They could dance, sing, and play multiple instruments.
-They studied etiquette, medicine, and textile arts.6 They were bilingual in Korean and Chinese, wrote poetry, and were well-versed in the arts, politics, philosophy, and history.
+They studied etiquette, medicine, and textile arts.6 They could read and write in Classical Chinese and in Korean script (after its promulgation in the 15th century), wrote poetry, and were well-versed in the arts, politics, philosophy, and history.
 They were trained in conversation, seduction, and the “maximum utilization of female sexuality.”8,13

 Some regarded gisaeng as the “female ‘elite’ of the Joseon Dynasty” for their ability to converse on an intellectual level with the noblemen who sought their company.3

 The Voice and Image of Women in Joseon